What is a Winding Up Petition?

 So what can be done about it?
 Often the company has broken any trust the creditor had, payment deals have failed, cheques have bounced and generally, directors have not kept their word to pay.
 Even though your company may have tried very hard to meet payment deadlines, your customers have been slow to pay, or sales have been lower than planned.

-Act quickly if your business has received a Winding Up Petition
+Act quickly if received a Winding Up Petition

 Debts can mount and often we think that if we ignore them they may go away, but that isn’t the case.
 It could be that your business is owed money but, no matter what you do you can’t seem to get paid and so you’re in a vicious circle that will leave you stressed and extremely worried.